karoldiasb/IP-address-tracker/README.md

 - [React](https://reactjs.org/) - JS library
 - [useContext](https://react.dev/reference/react/useContext) - For state management
 - [Styled Components](https://styled-components.com/) - For styles
+- Theme structure usage with an abstraction of a BaseComponent to be reused by other components

 ## Getting Started

 First, install dependencies: